-Nano is the command-line text editor of choice for many Ubuntu users, partially because its basic functions are quite intuitive to use.
-Even so, there are a few things that trick new users up.
-One, as we've already covered, is how to exit nano, but the second is deleting a line in nano.
+Nano is the command-line text editor of choice for many Linux users, particularly those on Ubuntu, partially because its basic functions are quite intuitive to use.
+Even so, there are a few things that trip new users up.
+We've already covered how to exit nano and Linux base 64 decoding, but today's topic is deleting a line in nano.
 This very quick guide will get you up to speed.

 Deleting a line in nano